 An authentication function that interacts with the ARPF and terminates requests from the SEAF.
 The AUSF shall reside in a secure environment in an operator’s network or a 3rd party system, which is not exposed to unauthorized physical access.

+An interface between AUSF and ARPF shall be defined.
+This will allow a configuration where those entities are not collocated.

+Editor’s Note: The need for a standardized interface between AUSF and ARPF depends on SA3 and SA2 decision.

 Examples:

 - In the case of EAP-based authentication, the AUSF performs the function of the EAP server.
 In the case of EPS AKA, the AUSF is part of the functions that today are performed by the HSS; it could be compared to the function of an HSS frontend in 4G; HSS-internal reference points are not standardized today.